NMR evidence for an antisite-induced magnetic moment on Bi in a topological insulator heterostructure MnBi$_2$Te$_4$/(Bi$_2$Te$_3$)$_n$: Introduction

-Structurally perfect MnBi$_2$Te$_4$ ($n=0$) is an A-type antiferromagnet along the c-axis [0001] with a transition temperature T$_{N}$ = 24 K \cite{Otrokov19,Chen19PRM}.
-Within each septuplet the layers of Mn atoms are ferromagnetically (FM) ordered along the easy c-axis and are antiferromagnetically (AFM) coupled to the Mn layer in the neighbor SL.
-The AFM coupling persist also when the subsequent SLs are separated by one or two QLs, whereas for $n\geq3$ the antiferromagnetic interaction is not active anymore \cite{Klimovskikh20}.
-The AFM coupling can also be broken by application of the external magnetic field along the [0001] direction: a spin-flop transition has been observed near 3.57 T at 2 K leading to a metastable canted AFM (CAFM) state \cite{Lee19}.
-It has recently been shown that a self-organized growth is a preferable way to achieve the MnBi$_2$Te$_4$/(Bi$_2$Te$_3$)$_n$ heterostructures, giving materials that are magnetically better organized than the substitutional Mn-doping of the Bi$_2$Te$_3$ crystals \cite{Sitnicka22}.
+Structurally perfect MnBi$_2$Te$_4$ ($n=0$) is an A-type antiferromagnet (AFM) along the c-axis [0001] with a transition temperature T$_{N}$ = 24 K \cite{Otrokov19,Chen19PRM}.
+Within each septuplet the Mn atoms are ferromagnetically (FM) ordered along the easy c-axis and are AFM coupled to the Mn layer in the neighbor SL.
+The AFM coupling persist also when the subsequent SLs are separated by one or two QLs, whereas for $n\geq3$ the AFM interaction is not active anymore \cite{Klimovskikh20}.
+The AFM coupling can also be broken by application of the external magnetic field along the [0001] direction: a spin-flop transition (SFT) has been observed between 3.4 T and 3.57 T \cite{Otrokov19,Yan19,Li20,Lee19} at 2 K leading to a metastable canted-AFM (CAFM) state.
+It has recently been shown that a self-organized growth is a preferable way to achieve the MnBi$_2$Te$_4$/(Bi$_2$Te$_3$)$_n$ heterostructures, giving materials that are magnetically better organized than the substitutional Mn-doping of the BT crystals \cite{Sitnicka22}.
 This preparation method has an advantage of achieving a considerable volume of a material in form of a single crystal, but does not allow to control precisely the distribution of the QLs, so the $n$ number reveals a certain distribution over the sample volume.
 Other potential structural defects include a magnetic disorder within SLs in form of Mn$_{Bi}$ and Bi$_{Mn}$ antisites as well as Mn/Bi intermixing within QLs \cite{Sitnicka22}.
-The structural defects lead to the onset of alien magnetic interactions, and have a deteriorating effect on the QAHE state \cite{Wu20,Huang20,Islam23}, stressing the importance of understanding the role they play in the system.
+The structural defects lead to the onset of additional magnetic interactions, and have a deteriorating effect on the QAHE state \cite{Wu20,Huang20,Islam23}, stressing the importance of understanding the role they play in the system.